TransactionGPT: Model Evaluation

 \subsection{Scalability Evaluation}

-As per Sec.~\ref{sec:method}, we have devised and employed various techniques for each dimension of TGPT to improve its scalability.
-Table~\ref{tab:efficiency} shows their relative impact on model size and the downstream performance (Sec.~\ref{sec:exp-cls}) w.r.t. the TGPT-3D-base model without any scalability design.
-Since the uncompressed high-cardinality merchant embedding table $\textbf{E}_e$ takes numerous parameters, the compositional embedding and weight tying substantially reduce TGPT model size.
-Meanwhile, we observe that tying the softmax weight with embedding table only has minor negative influence on downstream performance ($-$0.6\%), proving the weight tying is a practical solution.
-More surprisingly, the compositional embedding and local attention reduce the embedding parameters and context window but yield slightly better performance on downstream task.
-We speculate that \textit{compact model alleviates the overfitting and the selected downstream task may not favor long-term transaction dependencies.}
+In Sec.~\ref{sec:method}, we devise and employ various techniques to improve TGPT's scalability.
+Table~\ref{tab:efficiency} shows their relative impact on peak VRAM usage and anomaly detection performance w.r.t. the TGPT-3D-FMT base model without any scalability design.
+Since the uncompressed high-cardinality merchant embedding table takes numerous parameters, the compositional embedding and weight tying substantially reduce TGPT model size and thereby peak memory usage.
+Meanwhile, we observe that tying the softmax weight with the embedding table only has a minor negative influence on downstream performance ($-$0.6\%), proving that weight tying is a practical solution.
+More surprisingly, the compositional embedding and local attention reduce the embedding parameters and context window but yield slightly better performance on the downstream task.
+We speculate that \textit{compact model alleviates the overfitting, and the selected anomaly detection task may not favor long-term transaction dependencies.}